Today, I’ll show you how to make your first steps with RetroPie on Raspberry Pi

 The RetroPie project

-Building RetroPie was a work on two dimensions: software and hardware
+Building RetroPie included work on two dimensions: software and hardware.

 On the software side, the project was divided into four parts:

-- Operating system: they made the choice to use Raspbian at the end
+• Operating system: made the choice to use Raspbian at the end.

-- Emulators: they had to bring all emulators of our favorite consoles inside
+• Emulators: had to bring all emulators of our favorite consoles inside.

-- Setup script: they wanted the installation to be easy, and the setup script should do everything possible
+• Setup script: wanted the installation to be easy, and the setup script should do everything possible.

-- Front-end: they needed a cool graphical interface to use Retropie as a classic game station
+• Front-end: needed a cool graphical interface to use Retropie as a classic game station.

 RetroPie today

-The last image includes most emulators, just about everything you can dream:
+The last image includes most emulators, just about everything you can dream of:

 Retro Gaming vocabulary

-Just before getting started, let’s assure that you understand two words I’ll use a lot in the next paragraphs
+Just before getting started, let’s ensure that you understand two words I’ll use a lot in the following paragraphs.

 What is an emulator?

-An emulator is a software that allow you to run games for another computer on your current computer
+An emulator is software that allows you to run games from another computer on your current computer.

-A N64 emulator in Retropie allows you to run N64 games on a Raspberry Pi
+For example, an N64 emulator in Retropie allows you to run N64 games on a Raspberry Pi.

 What is a ROM?